turingschool/backend-curriculum-site/module1/lessons/each.md

 puts capitalized_names
 ```

-Since we know that **each returns the original array** we need to create some placeholder container to store our _new_ collection.
+Since we know that each won't save anything for us, we need to create some placeholder container to store our _new_ collection.
 In Mod 1, you may hear this placeholder called the accumulator or the aggregator.
 The thing to remember is that when you are using \#each, you will almost always use some sort of placeholder to preserve the result that you want - in this case, the names capitalized.
 Without the placeholder, you will not be able to access the information that you want!

 ## Get a Subset of a Collection